The 3 Best Islands In Greece For Families

-Crete has some of the best scuba diving in the Grecian world and is a top-notch place for snorkeling and other water activities.
+Crete has some of the best scuba diving in the Greek world and is a top-notch place for snorkeling and other water activities.

 The waters of Greece are blue and translucent, allowing for maximum visibility for catching glimpses of the local sea life.